Queensland Police Service: 2010s

 In 2013 following a change in government, another government department named the Public Safety Business Agency was created.
 This was following a recommendation of the Keelty review into police and community safety operations.
 Human resources, information technology and other divisions were transferred from the Service and other departments to the new agency.
 In mid-2016, some services were moved back to the Service.
 Eight geographic regions (Far Northern, Northern, Central, North Coast, Metropolitan North, Metropolitan South, Southern, and South Eastern) was reduced to five (Northern, Central, Southern, Brisbane, South Eastern).
 Some statewide functions and administrative divisions were also adjusted.

 Following the G20 political forum, the Service created its third unit citation.
 The other two Queensland Honours citations were the 'flood and cyclone' (2011) and the 'QP150' (2014) for the Service's sesquicentennial year.

 The Queensland Police marked 150 years of service to the State of Queensland on 1 January 2014.

 In 2015 the Commissioner approved officers and staff members to march in the Brisbane Pride Festival as part of showing organisational diversity, and accessibility of policing services to the LGBTI communities.

 2020s

 In February 2020, an organisational restructure was announced; but a month later, staffing then being diverted to support the health response to the COVID-19 pandemic, including border closures, and maintaining quarantine hotels.
 Early in 2021, due to two separate incidents, a new 'Youth Crime Taskforce' was formed under an assistant commissioner, and another section was elevated to command level to become the Domestic, Family Violence and Vulnerable Persons Command.

 A commission of inquiry was created in May 2022 to examine policing responses to domestic and family violence prevention, with an August appearance of Commissioner Carroll.
-The commission was told of a lack of staffing of the Domestic, Family Violence and Vulnerable Persons Command compared to other areas, and of senior officers' misogynistic comments.
+The commission was told of a lack of staffing of the Domestic, Family Violence and Vulnerable Persons Command compared to other areas, of discrimination within the organisation, and of senior officers' racist and misogynistic behaviour.
 A deputy commissioner resigned the next day.

+In October 2022, following a review by State Disaster Coordinator Steve Gollschewski (then a deputy commissioner, later Commissioner), it was announced the Queensland Fire and Emergency Services (QFES) would be dissolved in June 2024, resulting in the largest reform of emergency services in Queensland since 1990.
+The Queensland Fire and Rescue Service along with the Rural Fire Service would form the Queensland Fire Department, with a new central headquarters.
+On Monday 3 June 2024 the State Emergency Service (SES) was moved to the Queensland Police Service; along with the Volunteer Marine Rescue and the Australian Volunteer Coast Guard Queensland, becoming the new Marine Rescue Queensland (MRQ) and therefore made part of the Queensland emergency services.